DANC 105 Introduction to Performance Studies

 THEA 250 Directing

 An introduction to the art of directing, with an emphasis on creative and aesthetic problems and their solutions.
 Students learn the essential processes used by a director and deepen their awareness of contemporary directors and practices.
 The course offers a basic understanding of fundamental directorial technique: script analysis, staging, collaboration with performers, and approaches to contemporary drama.
-The course is both theoretical and practical, involving readings, rehearsal observation, and directing scenes and short plays.
+The course is both theoretical and practical, involving readings, rehearsal observation, theater exercises and directing scenes.

 THEA 254 Black Theater and Performance in America